Weekend Meditation: It Doesn’t Always Have to be Fabulous

-Blogging about food is a tricky thing sometimes.
-In order for something to be post-worthy, it's usually a pretty wonderful and delicious thing to eat.
-Or, if it's not, then there has to be some kind of story about that.
-Or it could be a new discovery.
+Blogging about food is a tricky thing.
+In order for something to be post-worthy, it usually needs to be a pretty wonderful and delicious thing to eat.
+If it’s not, then there has to be some kind of story about that.
+Or it should be a new discovery.
 Or have some meaning in our lives and culture.
 But we seldom write about ordinary, everyday food or eating.
-We don't sit down at the table to an ordinary PB&J lunch, and then move over to the computer and blog about it.
+We don’t sit down at the table to an ordinary PB&J lunch, and then move over to the computer and blog about it

 Everyday food isn’t always fabulous, or revelatory, or new.
 It’s often not worth writing home (or a blog) about.
 It’s usually just lunch or breakfast or dinner, plain and simple.
 And that’s just fine.